Ai Weiwei is now making sense.

 Not that he hasn’t done before, he’s normally pretty clear in the messages he wants to put across…

-The ultra-sleek London museum has recently announced its 2023 exhibition schedule – which also includes shows about the sari and skateboards – and the art icon will be taking up the headline slot.
-Making Sense will mark Ai Weiwei’s first dabble into the world of design, where he’ll interpret the genre through a display of his recent work, stuff that he’s never shown to the public before, and pieces commissioned solely for this show.
+Making Sense marks Ai Weiwei’s first dabble into the world of design, where he’s interpreting the genre through a display of his recent work, stuff that he’s never shown to the public before, and pieces commissioned solely for this show.
 In New York, Germany… everywhere really, the man is a massive deal, known for his ground-breaking conceptual art and then, almost equally, for what he gets up to when he’s not doing that: his life-long slog with Chinese authorities in standing up for human rights and against censorship.

-Making Sense won’t be Ai Weiwei’s first rodeo in London; he’s been in the capital many times before where his work most notably has been displayed up on the bright lights of Piccadilly Circus’ LED boards; in a retrospective at the Royal Academy of Arts; and at the Tate Modern, where his legendary Sunflowers Seeds piece (made up of 10 tonnes of handcrafted porcelain seed replicas) managed to pull in tens of thousands of visitors.
-In general, his career portfolio – sculptures, photos, documentaries installations – all tie in with his battle against social and political issues, and Making Sense will, well, try to make sense of materialism.
-It’ll be a ‘meditation on value – on histories and skills that have been ignored or erased’, all the while taking inspiration from the artist’s interest with ancient Chinese artefacts.
-Old-school craftsmanship vs urban development.
-Humans vs machines.
-Expect those kind of debates to be tackled…
+Making Sense isn’t Ai Weiwei’s first rodeo in London; he’s been in the capital many times before where his work most notably has been displayed up on the bright lights of Piccadilly Circus’ LED boards; in a retrospective at the Royal Academy of Arts; and at the Tate Modern, where his legendary Sunflowers Seeds piece (made up of 10 tonnes of handcrafted porcelain seed replicas) managed to pull in tens of thousands of visitors.
+In general, his career portfolio – sculptures, photos, documentaries installations – all ties in with his battle against social and political issues, and Making Sense tries to, well, make sense of materialism.
+It’s a ‘meditation on value – on histories and skills that have been ignored or erased’, all the while taking inspiration from the artist’s interest with ancient Chinese artefacts.

-NOTE: Ai Weiwei: Making Sense will be at the Design Museum from 7th April – 30th July 2023.
+NOTE: Ai Weiwei: Making Sense is at the Design Museum from 7th April – 30th July 2023.
 Tickets cost £15, and you can purchase them on the website right HERE.

 The Design Museum | 224-238 Kensington High Street, W8 6AG